We all have a role to play in making our communities safer.

 Protecting your home, car and belongings

 - Lock Your House, Hide Your Keys!
 Protect your property at night and during the day by locking all doors and windows to your home and garage.
 When you finish for the day put your car keys in a secure non-obvious spot.
-Visit Neighbourhood Watch and How safe is my place or Victoria Police for more information and tips on securing your home and property.
+For information on securing your home visit Neighbourhood Watch and How safe is my place.

 - Remove it, Lock it or Lose it.
 Theft from cars is the main crime occurring in Stonnington.
 Most crime occurs at night from unlocked vehicles.
 To prevent theft, LOCK your car, even if only away from it for a few moments, and do NOT leave valuables in your car.